 ...don't try too hard to enforce a combo or a particular strike that just doesn't work.
 Try something else instead.
 Surprise the opponent, and...

-...try to deliver a different kind of combinations.
+...try to deliver a different kind of combinations and advanced Muay Thai moves like spinning back elbow or a cartwheel kick.
 Check how effective they are.
 Are they powerful enought to knock him down or to hurt him in any significant way?
 Do they expose you to a quick counter attack?
 It is all about learning and getting a live feedback from your opponent.

 and remember: Muay Thai is the art of deception.
 Throw a fake strike from time to time to see your opponent's reaction or telegraph a punch and deliver a low kick instead.
 It is a very effective technique if you don't abuse it.
 And remember: